Installing Xamarin.iOS on Windows

 This article shows how to set up Xamarin.iOS for Visual Studio.
-It covers the installation process for the Xamarin plug-in for Visual Studio, and discusses the steps for pairing a Macintosh Build Host with Apple’s SDK installed.
+It covers the installation process for the Xamarin extension for Visual Studio, and discusses connecting to the Apple SDK installed on the Mac.

-Developing for iOS inside Visual Studio lets you:
+Developing for iOS inside Visual Studio provides the ability to:

-- Create a single cross platform solution for iOS, Android and Windows applications.
+- Create cross-platform solutions for iOS, Android, and Windows applications.

 - Use Visual Studio tools (such as Resharper and Team Foundation Server) for all your cross-platform projects, including iOS source code.

-Xamarin.iOS for Visual Studio supports configurations where Visual Studio is running inside a Windows virtual machine on a Mac (using Parallels or VMWare), or when a Mac Build Host is connected to the same network as a Mac.
+Xamarin.iOS for Visual Studio supports configurations where Visual Studio is running inside a Windows virtual machine on a Mac (using Parallels or VMWare), or when it is on a separate machine that is visible on the same network as a Mac.
 Regardless of which configuration works best for you, Visual Studio will connect to the Mac promptly and securely using SSH.

 The system requirements are:

-- A Macintosh running OS X Lion or higher (although we recommend the latest version).
+A Mac running OS X El Capitan (10.11) or higher (although the latest stable version is recommended).

-- Apple’s Xcode IDE and iOS SDK (we recommend the latest version from the App Store).
+Apple’s Xcode (7+) IDE and iOS SDK (although the latest stable version from the Mac App Store is recommended).